How To Find A Therapist In My Area

 Behavioral specialists may or may not be licensed counselors.
 They might work in professional environments like group homes, schools, or community centers.
 They often have a bachelor's degree in behavioral science, and, depending on the state, a Master's degree as well.
 Behaviorists may work to inspire others to improve wanted behaviors through behavioral therapy techniques.

 In some cases, counselors will work in an educational or professional setting, such as a school or workplace.
-They might offer career counseling, education advice, or work with students or employees to gain accommodations when needed.
+They can provide a safe environment for career counseling, education advice, or work with students or employees to gain accommodations when needed.

 If you’re struggling to find a therapist due to barriers to treatment or another reason, there are a few options you can consider.

-If you cannot find a therapist due to your location, insurance, or cost barriers, you may be able to meet with your primary care physician for some types of treatment.
-Although general medical doctors are not licensed to provide therapy, they are often able to prescribe mental health medication for common conditions, such as anxiety, insomnia, or depression.
+If you cannot find a psychologist or therapist due to your location, insurance, or cost barriers, you may be able to meet with your primary care physician for some types of treatment.
+Although general medical doctors are not licensed to provide therapy, they are often able to prescribe mental health medication for common conditions, such as anxiety, depression, stress, and insomnia.

 Additionally, a psychiatrist in your area may benefit you if you cannot find a therapist.
 Psychiatrists can provide therapy, medication, and diagnostic testing.
 Although many psychiatrists do not provide therapy services, there may be one in your area that does.

-In some cases, finances can be a barrier to finding quality treatment.
-If this is the case for you, search for a “sliding scale.”
+In some cases, finances can be a barrier to finding a counselor.
+If this is the case for you, search by location for a “sliding scale.”
 Sliding scale often means you can pay what you can afford.
 In some cases, they may be able to lower your co-pay or work with your insurance company to reduce any financial burden.

 If you are a university or college student, your school may have counseling resources at a low or affordable cost.
-Although it may not be ideal for long-term support, school counseling can be an option if you cannot find a counselor traditionally.
+Although it may not be ideal for long-term support, a school counselor can be an option if you cannot find a counselor traditionally.

 Often, companies may include brief counseling for their employees, such as a counseling phone line.
 If you are struggling, you can call this line or make an appointment with a company therapist.
 Although you might not be able to meet back-to-back with a company counselor, it can be a beneficial option for short-term stressors.

-You may consider commuting to therapy if you live in a rural area.
+You may consider commuting to counseling or therapy if you live in a rural area.
 If there’s a large city within an hour of your home, look into therapists in that area.
-If you do not have a vehicle or cannot commute, you might consider trying online therapy.
+If you do not have a vehicle, cannot commute, or don't come up with options in your search for a therapist, you might consider trying online therapy.

 Online counseling is an option for those who face barriers to in-person counseling, such as cost, distance, or availability.
-Online counseling can be much more affordable, often costing around $50-$90 a session instead of the country average of $100-$200 a session.
+Online counseling can be much more affordable, often costing around $65-$90 a session instead of the country average of $100-$200 a session

 Research on online mindfulness-based cognitive-behavioral therapy found that it was as effective as in-person counseling in treating conditions like anxiety and depression.
 Online counseling may be a beneficial choice if you’re struggling to find an in-person therapist.